The Professional Status of the Translation Industry

 Having recently completed an MA in Translation and Interpreting Studies I am keen to embark on a career in the industry.
 However, I have found it unnerving and somewhat disappointing to realise that in such an open profession it seems anybody with knowledge of languages can essentially call themselves a translator.
 It is this thought that motivated me to investigate the professional status of translation in my MA dissertation thesis, which explores current practices, policies and perceptions of the UK translation profession.
 I am currently completing an internship at Surrey Translation Bureau and I am delighted to discover that not everybody undervalues the skills and expertise required to fulfil the role of a translator.

-Surrey Translation Bureau however, value and understand the importance of working with qualified and experienced translators, so much so that they only recruit translators with at least a BA degree or equivalent in a relevant foreign language, and ideally a Master’s in Translation or similar; or at least 5 years of industry experience.
-Having such high-calibre professionals on board allows STB to provide quality translation services that can be trusted by the client.
+Surrey Translation Bureau, however, value and understand the importance of working with qualified and experienced translators, so much so that they only recruit translators with at least a BA degree or equivalent in a relevant foreign language, and ideally a Master’s in Translation or similar; or at least 5 years of industry experience.
+Having such high-calibre professionals on board allows STB to provide quality translation services that every client can trust.

 Inspired by Hannah’s desire to see stricter controls in place to train quality translators and produce quality translations?
 Why not contact email@example.com for a quotation?